 - Protect your SSN,

 - · Ensure your employer is protecting your SSN, and

-- Be careful when choosing a tax preparer.
+- · Be careful when choosing a tax preparer.

-If your tax records are affected by identity theft and you receive a notice from the IRS, respond right away to the name and phone number printed on the IRS notice or letter.

-If your tax records are not currently affected by identity theft but you think you are at risk due to a lost or stolen purse or wallet, questionable credit card activity or credit report, contact the IRS Identity Theft Hotline at 1-800-908-4490 or submit Form 14039.
+If your tax records are affected by identity theft and you receive a notice from the IRS, respond right away to the name and phone number think you are at risk due to a lost or stolen purse or wallet, questionable credit card activity or credit report, contact the IRS Identity Theft Hotline at 1-800-908-4490 or submit Form 14039.